waynesutton/better-todo/README.md

 ## Tips & Tricks

-1. **Authentication**: Sign in once and your data stays private and synced across all devices
+1. **Authentication**: Sign in once and your data stays private and synced across all devices.
+Unsigned users can use the app with local storage (data lost on refresh)
 2. **Multi-line todos**: Use Enter to write detailed notes within a single todo item
 3. **Multiple notes**: Add unlimited notes per date with custom titles for different topics
 4. **Quick navigation**: Click dates in sidebar to jump between days, use Cmd/Ctrl+K to search